-Expectations are based on financial budget for 2022 and long-term forecasts until the end of 2028, a growth rate of 2.0% has been applied in the terminal period from 2027 and onwards.
+Expectations are based on financial budget for 2023 and long-term forecasts until the end of 2028, a growth rate of 2% has been applied in the terminal period from 2029 and onwards.
 A budget period exceeding 5 years has been applied as Management deems a longer budget period needed in order to reflect the growth rates of the Welltec International ApS Group prior to the Group entering into a more steady growth situation.

-The discount rate applied is based on a risk-adjusted after-tax discount rate (weighted average cost of capital) of 11.1%.
-The weighted average cost of capital before tax is 12.05%.
-In 2020 the weighted average cost of capital used was 10.05% which equals a before tax discount rate of 12.4%.
+The discount rate applied is based on a risk-adjusted after-tax discount rate (weighted average cost of capital) of 11.2%.
+The weighted average cost of capital before tax is 11.8%.
+In 2021 the weighted average cost of capital used was 11.1% which equals a before tax discount rate of 12.05%.
 Impairment test is based on the following assumptions and market views.

-Consensus suggests that the overall demand for oil and gas is expected to continue to increase as a result of a growing world economy.
-The global oversupply of oil gradually diminished during the course of 2018 amid production declines and reduced investments.
-The weakening supply fundamentals coupled with a resilient demand paved the way for higher oil prices and more importantly a more stable oil price environment by the end of 2021.
-Based on the expections at 31 December 2021, 2022 market consensus suggest a continued stabilization albeit with risk of increased volatility should geopolitical unrest or the OPEC production coordination yet again fail.
-For Welltec, the market potential remains unchanged, as the global demand continues to increase.
+The overall demand for oil and gas is expected to continue to increase and spare capacity will be needed due to an agenda from most governments to secure independence and energy security.

+Based on the expections at 31 December 2022, 2023 market consensus suggest a continued stabilization of the oil price in 2023.
+OPEC production coordination seems to be fixed on limiting oil suppliers which stabilise the current oilprice.
+For Welltec, the market potential remains unchanged, as the global demand continues to increase and the prices are stabil.
 In addition the current oil price environment requires the industry to adopt new technology that reduces cost of production and ultimately help operators create sustainable businesses.

-Although the prevailing climate is challenging for the industry and Welltec with global E&P spend dramatically reduced, above supports that the long-term market potential for Welltec is unchanged.
+The investments into upstream oilfield services remain strong and supports that the long-term market potential for Welltec is unchanged.

-Assumptions are based on an improved EBITDA ratio based on the following projections:
+Assumptions are based on an unchanged EBIT-DA ratio based on the following projections:

-Full year revenue in 2022 in range with 2021.
-Revenue increases from 2023 due to a market pickup as described above and a continuously introduction of new and improved services where Welltec can expand and gain market shares especially in the completion segment.
-This is expected to result in notable revenue growth in 2023 to 2026 and falling to single digit growth rate.
+Full year revenue in 2023 increases by 6.9% compaired to 2022.
+Revenue increases further from 2024 due to a market pickup as described above and a continuously introduction of new and improved services where Welltec can expand and gain market shares especially in the completion segment.
+This is expected to result in single digited revenue growth in 2024 to 2029.